-The overall costs of coordination, which can include additional staff members and staff time needed for maintaining and overseeing coordination efforts, can be significant.
+The overall costs of coordination, which can include additional staff Low Priority Given to Funding members and staff time needed for maintaining and overseeing coordination efforts, can be significant.
 For example, a transportation brokerage firm in one state faced substantial added costs when it began coordinating transportation for human services programs due to requirements to meet more stringent state and federal safety standards.
 However, some officials stated that the low priority given to funding coordination activities could impede coordination efforts.
 For example, according to officials in one state, although recipients of funds from DOT's Capital Assistance Program for Elderly Persons and Persons with Disabilities are required to coordinate with other local transportation services provided from federal sources, the program's current allotment for administrative expenses would not support any staff to work on coordination activities.
 In addition, some states invest in coordination, while others do not allocate funds specifically for coordination, and efforts to coordinate often become ancillary activities for those involved.

-Limited Transportation Services Available to Realize Benefits from Coordination Guidelines issued by the Coordinating Council state that coordination will not solve all transportation problems in all communities.
-Coordination may not be an effective strategy in those communities that have limited transportation services available, particularly in those communities that are not served by public transportation.
+Guidelines issued by the Coordinating Council state that coordination will Limited Transportation not solve all transportation problems in all communities.39 Coordination Services Available to Realize may not be an effective strategy in those communities that have limited Benefits from Coordination transportation services available, particularly in those communities that are not served by public transportation.
 For example, in some remote areas-such as the northwestern part of South Dakota where services available to many communities are 40 to 60 miles away-there are few transportation services available to transport individuals to hospitals or other services.
-In these areas, coordination may not be a workable or cost-effective option.
+In these areas, coordination may not be a workable or costeffective option.